Monday, January 20, 2020

 A very special quiltmaker and personal friend here on Lopez Island passed very recently.
 Barbara Gonce (May 6, 1931- Dec 6, 2019) was a prolific quilter, a long-time member of Enchanted Quilters of Lopez Island and one of the 18 members of the pilot group for the 1876 Centennial Quilt Project that Anne Dawson began teaching in Sept 2015 here on Lopez.
 Eventually all 18 members of the initial pilot project saw their quilts hanging at the Houston International Quilt Festival in Nov 8-11, 2018, followed by the Chicago International Quilt Festival, March 28-30, 2019.

 Meanwhile, Barbara Gonce continued to make more beautiful quilts!
 Barbara dearly loved the gorgeous fabrics of Kaffe Fasset and attended many of his workshops over the years, corresponding often with Liza Lucy of the Kaffe Collective.
-Click here to read an article Bob Ruggiero wrote about Barbara for the Quilts, Inc. newsletter, Quilts At Festival in spring of 2019.
+Bob Ruggiero of Quilts, Inc. interviewed Barbara for the Quilts, Inc. newsletter, Quilts At Festival in spring of 2019.

 Barbara was a woman of boundless energy and determination.
 Though she had battled pulmonary fibrosis for these last many years, I strongly suspect her passion for quilt-making kept her alive several extra years, especially once she had the 1876 project dangling in front of her like a carrot to lure her on.
 (She made four of these magnificent quilts in three years!
 Click here to read the local paper's 2017 story about the project.)